savonet/book/introduction.md

 hack for adding user requests to the original system.
 It probably kind of worked for a while.
 Then they wanted something more, and realized it was all too ugly.

-So they started to built the first audio streamer in pure OCaml, using libshout.
+So, they started to built the first audio streamer in pure OCaml, using libshout.
 It had a simple telnet interface, so that a bot on IRC (this was the chat at that time) could send user requests easily to it, same for the website.
 There were two request queues, one for users, one for admins.
 But it was still not so nicely designed, and they felt it when they needed more.
-They wanted scheduling, especially techno music at night.
+They wanted some scheduling, especially techno music at night to code better.

 Around that time, students had to propose and realize a "large" software project for one of their courses, with the whole class of around 30 students.
 David and